Modern slavery statement

 The Group is committed to conducting its business with honesty and integrity and it expects all staff to maintain high standards at all times.
 Our whistleblowing policy facilitates the reporting of any suspected wrongdoing or dangers in relation to the Group’s activities.
 Our policy aims to provide an internal mechanism for reporting, investigating and remedying any wrongdoing in the workplace, and we will support any whistleblowers who raise genuine concerns under this policy, even if they turn out to be mistaken.

 Due Diligence Process

 The compliance team will review the progress on the Modern Slavery Policy and required training on an annual basis.
 Key Performance Indicators on this topic are incorporated into our Environmental, Social and Governance monitoring and are reported on an annual basis.
 Our Modern Slavery Statement is available on the website for all business entities within the Group.

-This statement was approved by the board of Fishawack Limited on 31 March 2019 and signed by Rachel Davies, General Manager, Medical Communications.
+This statement was approved by the board of Fishawack Limited on 31 March 2021 and signed by Dominic Miller, Chief Operating Officer.